uport-project/specs/messages/signtypeddataresp.md

 # Attributes

 The JWT contains three required fields, `iat`, `iss`, `request`, and `signature`.
 The `request` is an EIP712 signature request, as definied in the [EIP712 specification for typed data](https://eips.ethereum.org/EIPS/eip-712). `iss` and `iat` are defined as the issuer of the JWT, and the time at which it was issued, as usual.
-The `signature` field is an object containing the components `r`, `s`, and `v` which make up the signature over the typed data specified in the `request` field.
+The `signature` field is a string, prefixed with `0x`, containing the hex representation of a 129-byte signature.
+Bytes `0...64` contain the `r` parameter, bytes `64...128` the `s` parameter and the last byte the `v` parameter, which together make up the signature over the typed data specified in the `request` field.
 The JWT may optionally also contain the `exp`, `vc` fields.

 Name | Description | Required
 ---- | ----------- | --------